linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 ## Onboard Teams and Users
 You can now start enabling Applications, onboarding [Teams](../../for-ops/console/teams) and create [Users](../../for-ops/console/user-management).

-We recommend to go through the [Hands-on Labs](../labs/overview) to learn how to take advantage of the Application Platform for LKE.
+We recommend to go through the [Hands-on Labs](../labs/overview) to learn how to take advantage of the App Platform for LKE.

 ## Known issues

-If the URL of the Portal Endpoint does not appear in the Application Platform for LKE section after 30 minutes, then the following may be the issue:
+If the URL of the Portal Endpoint does not appear in the App Platform for LKE section after 30 minutes, then the following may be the issue:

 ### Installation gets stuck because of a quota exceeded exception

-Next to the resources required for LKE, the Application Platform also uses a NodeBalancer and a minimum of 11 Storage Volumes.
+Next to the resources required for LKE, the App Platform also uses a NodeBalancer and a minimum of 11 Storage Volumes.
 This might result in a quota exceeding exception.
 Linode currently does not provide quota limits in your account details at this time.

 The following issue might be related to quota exceeding exception: